 Medicare Part D

-Required medications such as those to treat infection or pain will be covered under Medicare Part D, unless they are given intravenously.
+Required medications, such as those for infection or pain, are covered under Medicare Part D unless administered intravenously.

 Medicare Supplement (Medigap)